 1. Electric shaver maintenance is key

-Get in the habit of cleaning your shaver after every use.
+Get into the habit of cleaning your shaver after every use.
 A build-up of hair can damage the blades and also seriously impair the life of your electric shaver.

-The blades on most electric shavers can easily be detached and rinsed under the tap, and you’ll also get a handy, narrow brush to help clean out tricky areas.
-Our guide on how to clean and maintain an electric shaver can help you get the most out of your shaver.
+The blades on most electric shavers are easy to detach and rinse under the tap.
+You’ll also get a handy, narrow brush to help clean out tricky areas.
+Our guide on how to clean and maintain an electric shaver can help you get the most out of yours.

 Some higher-end models, such as the Philips S9000 s9031/26, also include a dock that cleans the blades while the shaver charges.

 2. Avoid skin irritation

 To really showcase your moustache this Movember, you’ll have to be diligent about shaving the rest of your face every day.
 This could be an issue if you have sensitive skin, but there are ways to avoid unnecessary irritation.